tainacan/tainacan-wiki/dev/private-files.md

 The prefix for private folders can be changed setting the `TAINACAN_PRIVATE_FOLDER_PREFIX` constant in `wp-config.php`.
 The default value is `_x_`.

+> [!WARNING]
-!> These constants must be set in a fresh install.
+> These constants must be set in a fresh install.
 If they are changed after there are uploads, all the links to the existing files will break.

 ## Moving attachments from versions before 0.11